evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/readme.md

 ## Prerequisites

-Please use some time prior the workshop to do all preparations described at [prerequisites](prerequisites.md).
+Please ensure you have completed the Workshop [prerequisites](prerequisites.md)

 ## Workshop goals